Chaoses-Ib/IbInputSimulator/README.md

 - [Logitech G HUB](https://www.logitechg.com/innovation/g-hub.html) new

   No Logitech hardware required.
 Works with new versions of the G HUB.
 Mouse input stops working after the first reboot following the installation of the G HUB.
-To restore mouse functionality, you may need to reinstall the software.
+To restore mouse functionality, you may need to reinstall G HUB with "Transfer my current settings" turned off. ([#8](https://github.com/Chaoses-Ib/IbInputSimulator/issues/8))

   e.g. `IbSendInit("LogitechGHubNew")`